+Our coverage for this title only includes content added in 2017 and prior.
 Covers modern economic thought with articles from 1506 contributors, including 25 Nobel Laureates in Economics.
 This newly revised version of the encyclopedia, originally published in 1894, has been greatly expanded to cover not only traditional areas of economics but also experimental and behavioral economics, game theory, international economics, and technological change and growth.
 The articles attempt to place the topics in their historical context, while also describing the contemporary situation and noting likely future trends.
 Includes biographies of key figures in the history of economics.

 A complete business reference covering five general areas: finance and banking; accounting; marketing; management; and information systems.
 Designed for the nonspecialist, providing practical professional expertise as well as the work of noted scholars.